klautizm/niri-creation-of-adam/README.md

 sudo apt install niri swaybg fastfetch tty-clock cmatrix
 ```

-For installing fetch on Debian and other system use cmake.
-Go to [fetch github](https://github.com/areofyl/fetch).
+For installing fetch on Debian and other system use guide out fetch github page.
+Go to [fetch github](https://github.com/areofyl/fetch#package-managers).

 Copy the config and change the parameters you need: